Queer Potential in Tsitsi Dangarembga's Nervous Conditions

 Nozipho F Wabatagore

-In 1988, just eight years after Zimbabwe gained independence from the colonial British regime Tsitsi Dangarembga became the first black Zimbabwean woman to publish a novel, Nervous Conditions in English which won the commonwealth prize in 1989.[13]
-Nervous Conditions, which explores black women’s experience in 1960s to 1970s Rhodesia within a domestic traditional family setting, raised Dangarembga’s profile as a novelist, playwright, and filmmaker.[14]
-Since then Dangarembga drew public attention when Nervous Conditions was named by the BBC in 2018 as one of the top 100 books that have shaped the world.[15]
-However, although Nervous Conditions has received a tremendous amount of critical acclaim and critical attention in different sectors of literary research such as postcolonialism, medical humanities, and feminism it has garnered little attention in queer literature.
+In 1988, just eight years after Zimbabwe gained independence from the colonial British regime, Tsitsi Dangarembga became the first black Zimbabwean woman to publish a novel, Nervous Conditions (1988) in English, which won the Commonwealth Prize in 1989.
+Nervous Conditions, which explores the experience of black women’s experience in 1960s to 1970s Rhodesia within a domestic traditional family setting, raised Dangarembga’s profile both as a novelist, playwright, and filmmaker.
+Since then, Dangarembga drew public attention when Nervous Conditions was named by the BBC in 2018 as one of the top 100 books that have shaped the world.
+However, although Nervous Conditions has received a tremendous amount of critical acclaim and critical attention in different sectors of literary research, such as postcolonialism, medical humanities, and feminism, it has garnered little attention in queer literature.

-The chapter calls for the recognition of Nervous Conditions as a significant canonical African novel that breaks the barriers of familial boundaries in its portrayal of queer potential in its characters specifically Nyasha, Tambu, and Lucia.
-Expanding the category of ‘queer literature’, my chapter raises important questions about how and why we might read a supposedly heterosexual text by deploying a queer lens.
-I explore the ways in which Dangarembga’s preoccupation with female oppression within domestic Shona families, not only reflects the colonial context of Rhodesia but more importantly portrays Nyasha, Tambu and Lucia’s efforts at decolonising sexuality and gender within the colonial heteropatriarchal family.
-By emphasising the necessity of sexual and gender decolonisation whilst seeing a postcolonial Zimbabwe, Dangarembga establishes a decolonial counter narrative influenced by Franz Fanon’s The Wretched of the Earth (1963), José Esteban Muñoz’s Cruising Utopia (2009), and Audre Lorde’s Your Silence Will Not Protect You (2017).
-In her brave portrayal of Nyasha, a hybrid character with both Shona and British influences, Tambu, a protagonist that embraces her growth in education and feminism, and Lucia, a sexually liberated woman, Dangarembga challenges her readers to question the colonial myth of homosexuality as Un-African.
+This paper calls for the recognition of Nervous Conditions as a significant canonical African novel that breaks the barriers of familial boundaries in its portrayal of queer potential in its characters, specifically Nyasha.
+Expanding the category of ‘queer literature’, my paper raises important questions about how and why we might read a supposedly heterosexual text by deploying a queer lens.
+I explore how Dangarembga’s preoccupation with female oppression within domestic Shona families not only reflects the colonial context of Rhodesia but, more importantly, portrays Nyasha’s efforts at decolonising sexuality and gender within the colonial heteropatriarchal family.
+The crisis of identity faced by one of the novel’s most controversial adolescents, Nyasha Sigauke, foreshadows a queer utopian future.
+At the same time, Nyasha is a character interested in narratives of oppression to undermine Babamukuru, her father’s colonial narratives.
+By emphasising the necessity of sexual and gender decolonisation whilst seeing a postcolonial Zimbabwe, Dangarembga establishes a decolonial counter-narrative influenced by Franz Fanon’s The Wretched of the Earth (1963) and also José Esteban Muñoz’s Cruising Utopia (2009).
+In her brave portrayal of Nyasha Sigauke, a hybrid character with both Shona and British influences who ultimately escapes the here and now of heterosexual temporality, Dangarembga challenges her readers to question the colonial myth of homosexuality as Un-African.

 Bibliography